ankitw497/ankitw497.github.io/README.md

 ---

-Ankit is a Data Science Associate Consultant currently in Bengaluru, India.
-He has designed, developed, and deployed machine learning solutions for various clients.
+Ankit Wahane is a Data Science Associate Consultant currently based in Bengaluru, India.
+With over 4 years of experience as a data scientist and an additional year as an embedded IoT developer at Tata Elxsi, Ankit has designed, developed, and deployed machine learning solutions for a diverse range of clients.
+He has a proven track record of building end-to-end solutions involving data from platforms like Adobe and Salesforce, and specializes in training predictive models using both internal and external data sources.

-Ankit has experience building end-to-end solutions involving data from Adobe and Salesforce, and has also trained predictive models using internal data.
-He specializes in building object detection models trained on real-world data, building natural language inference models, time series analysis, and developing as well as maintaining low-latency data streams.
+Ankit excels in building machine learning models trained on real-world data, natural language inference models, and conducting time series analysis.
+He is currently working extensively on Generative AI (GenAI) projects, leveraging advanced techniques and state-of-the-art models to drive innovative solutions.

-Ankit is a seasoned python coder with projects encompassing NLP programming tasks, predictive and prescriptive frameworks, tutorials, and articles on various platforms like Towards Data Science, Data Quest, Analytics Vidhya, and Medium.
-He has a deep understanding of Scikit-learn, Pandas, Tensorflow, Keras, Matplotlib, Seaborn, Plotly, and other libraries.
+As a seasoned Python coder, Ankit has undertaken numerous NLP programming tasks and possesses a deep understanding of libraries such as Scikit-learn, Pandas, Tensorflow, Keras, Matplotlib, Seaborn, and Plotly.
+His comprehensive skill set enables him to tackle complex data science challenges and deliver impactful results.

-Ankit has worked on optimization projects for clients in the US, Germany, and France to optimize the marketing budgets.
-Previously, he interned with Apttus Labs, Bengaluru on building computer vision techniques to capture pests within near surface water and in SDI pipes.
-Ankit has 4 years of experience as a data scientist and 1 year experience as an embedded IoT developer for Tata Elxsi, Bengaluru.

 ---